SWTeam2/BearingRUL-Model/README.md

 ## file description
 ### Jupyter Notebooks
+1. EDA.ipynb
+   - you can get dataset plots

+### utils
 1. merge_csv.ipynb
    - merge all .csv files on each bearing
    - change timestamp to datetime from accelaration .csv files
    - create folders for merged data
-2. EDA.ipynb
+2. load_data
-   - you can get dataset plots

-### utils
+   - load_csv: load the merged CSV files and save them in a class

 ## data processing
 ## Results